 - Upper Half - Auto-focus responds to the top half of the FOV

-The CV30 camera features automated tracking that uses the 4K image sensor, 84O field of view (FOV) and electronic pan, tilt, zoom (ePTZ) capability to maintain the view of a people in a preset area of the FOV.
+The CV30 camera features automated tracking that uses the 4K image sensor, 84O field of view (FOV) and electronic pan, tilt, zoom (ePTZ) capability to maintain the view of people in a preset area of the FOV.

-The CV30 camera has three tracking area settings which can be selected through the settings menu.
+The CV30 camera has three tracking area settings which can be selected through the Tracking menu.
 Choosing from Full, Top 2/3 or Top 1/2 settings will help determine how the camera looks for the person to track.

 Additional menu options

 Viewing the About menu will display the language, model, serial number, firmware version and auto-focus version for your CV30 camera.
 The language can be cycled from English to Spanish, French or German by using the Right or Left arrow on the remote control.

 Selecting this menu option will return the CV30 camera settings to their defaults.